n1207n/ios-project-setup/README.md

 - Ackack and its Build phase script
 - R.swift and its Build phase script
 - Target schemas setup from local dev to production
+- No Main Storyboard and Launcherscreen XIB to prefer programmatical UI

 ## Setup ##